 Another verification measure is the rank histogram (Talagrand et al., 1997) that evaluates if the spread of the ensemble truly captures observations variability.
-All rank histograms (Fig. 8) present a U-shaped form combined with a pronounced right-asymmetric profile due to an excessive population within the extreme rank, revealing that the ensembles clearly underestimate the higher precipitation values and slightly overestimate the lower precipitation values (an extended discussion on rank histogram interpretation can be found in Hamill, (2001)).
+All rank histograms (Fig. 8) present a U-shaped form combined with a pronounced right-asymmetric profile due to an excessive population within the extreme rank, revealing that the ensembles clearly underestimate the higher precipitation values (an extended discussion on rank histogram interpretation can be found in Hamill, (2001)).
 This behavior agrees with the bias results (Fig. 4) which also show overprediction for lower thresholds and underprediction for higher.
-Once again, the PV-gradient ensemble shows slightly better skill than the PV-adjoint.
+Once again, the PV-adjoint.